Calculators¶

 pseudo_path = /home/ase/upf_pseudos

-Then the \(espresso\) calculator can be invoked in the following way:
+The Espresso calculator can then invoked in the following way:

 >>> from ase.build import bulk